A quantum wire approach to weighted combinatorial graph optimisation problems: Classical post-processing

 \figref{fig:weighted_graphs} presents the weights used for all the UDG-MWIS problems investigated in the main text.

-\section{Classical Post-Processing}
+\section{Classical post-processing}

-These experiments have identified challenges in scaling up to larger problem sizes, namely minimising effects of ground-state loss which act as a false-positive for Rydberg excitation (and hence a higher chance of identifying configurations as high-cost blockade violations) and verification of interaction strengths as a function of array position to ensure the array spacings of the encoded problems are within the blockade radius.
+These experiments have identified challenges in scaling up to larger problem sizes, namely minimizing effects of ground state loss which act as a false-positive for Rydberg excitation (and hence a higher chance of identifying configurations as high-cost blockade violations) and verification of interaction strengths as a function of array position to ensure the array spacings of the encoded problems are within the blockade radius.

 In the context of a many-body quantum simulation experiment these detrimental effects are significant, however in the context of using the atom array as an annealer for classical optimization it remains possible to take output bitstrings featuring edge-violations, and perform classical post-processing to recover valid graph solutions.
-To explore the impact of this this we implement the same post-processing algorithms introduced by the Harvard team in the context of solving MIS problems \cite{ebadi22}, and apply these retroactively to our MWIS datasets.
+To explore the impact of this, we implement the same post-processing algorithms introduced by \cite{ebadi22} in the context of solving MIS problems, and apply these retroactively to our MWIS datasets.

+The classical post-processing step acts to improve the quality of the final solutions with respect to the raw measured strings.
+It provides a simple mechanism by which to ensure firstly all strings become valid independent sets (removing edge-violations caused by neighbouring Rydberg states through vertex reduction), and secondly by maximizing the allowed number of excitations (hence lowering the cost) through vertex addition.
+The vertex reduction step can resolve errors caused by failures of adiabaticity (meaning preparation of higher energy states which violate the independent set (IS) condition) and atom losses, whilst the the vertex addition step can reduce errors due to imperfect state preparation or imperfect Rydberg detection that result in higher ground state detection than expected.